beythstudio/beythstudio-legal/assets/legal/en/terms.md

 ## 2. Registration
 1. When linking an account, provide accurate and up-to-date information.
 2. Pairing begins once both parties complete the 6-digit code ritual and simultaneous tap.
-3. The Service can be used by people of all ages.
+3. The Service is intended for users aged 13 and above.
 If you are under 18, please use the Service with a parent or guardian's guidance.

 ## 3. Account Security
 - Keep login credentials (e.g., Google Sign-In) secure.